usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/CARMACloudPlugin/README.md

 | `enforceTLSVerification` | Enables TLS certificate verification for CARMA Cloud connections.
 Default: `true`.                                       |

 > [!WARNING]
 > `enforceTLSVerification=false` should **ONLY** be used for local development or debugging purposes.
-V2X-Hub must be compiled with `BUILD_TYPE` of `Debug`.
+V2X-Hub must be compiled as a `Debug` build.
 Production deployments should always enable TLS verification.

 ---